-If your child has frequent intermittent asthma, he might have an intermittent cough, or a wheeze triggered by exercise.
+Children with frequent intermittent asthma might have an intermittent cough, or a wheeze or cough triggered by exercise.

-Some children with frequent intermittent asthma might be need to take preventer medication on a daily basis to prevent acute attacks.
+Some children with frequent intermittent asthma will probably need to take preventer medication on a daily basis to prevent asthma attacks.

-Children with persistent asthma might need to take several preventer medications each day.
+Children with persistent asthma need to take several preventer medications each day.

 Some children take one, two or even three of these types of medications.
-Your doctor will tell you the most appropriate medications for your child to take.
+Your doctor will tell you the most appropriate medications for your child.

-Beta-2 agonists like salbutamol (Ventolin®, Asmol®) and terbutaline (Bricanyl®) are the drugs most commonly used to treat acute asthma symptoms.
+Short-acting beta-2 agonists like salbutamol (Ventolin®, Asmol®) and terbutaline (Bricanyl®) are the drugs most commonly used to treat asthma symptoms.
 These drugs help to relax the narrowed airway passages and make it easier for air to get through.

-Drugs to prevent asthma are very important.
-They either reduce the effects of inflammation in the airways (which is the underlying cause of asthma), or they minimise factors that cause inflammation.
+Drugs to prevent asthma symptoms are very important.
+They can reduce inflammation in the airway passages, relax the airway muscles for prolonged periods of time, or target the underlying factors that cause inflammation and allergies.

 Asthma preventers include:

-- inhaled steroids like beclomethasone (Qvar®), budesonide (Pulmicort®), fluticasone (Flixotide®) and ciclesonide (Alvesco®), which children inhale
+- inhaled corticosteroids like beclomethasone (Qvar®), budesonide (Pulmicort®), fluticasone (Flixotide®) and ciclesonide (Alvesco®)

-- steroid tablets or mixtures (prednisolone), which children take by mouth
+- corticosteroid tablets or mixtures (prednisolone), which children take by mouth

 - sodium cromoglycate (Intal®), which children can inhale and is an alternative to corticosteroids